pantheon-systems/documentation/source/content/guides/integrated-composer/07-ic-troubleshooting.md

 If your site contains a binary patch, such as https://www.drupal.org/files/issues/2020-06-27/2340699-110.patch, the Composer build step will fail.
 This is because [cweagans/composer-patches](https://github.com/cweagans/composer-patches) use the patch utility to apply patches.
 The most recent version of this utility does not support binary patches and fails when deployed.

-A workaround for this issue, is to reconfigure the patch to exclude the binary contents in it.
+A workaround for this issue is to reconfigure the patch to exclude the binary contents in it.

 <Partial file="configure-wp-site-networks-with-integrated-composer.md" />